Dawar-812/Dawar-812/README.md

 ### Hi , I'm Dawar  Qureshi

 I am an engineer and researcher in Water engineering.
-My work focuses on addressing overfitting in water infrastructure, particularly, drainage systems.
+My work focuses on addressing overfitting challenges in water infrastructure, particularly, drainage systems.
-My research interests include uncertainty quantification in water infrastructure designs, complex interactions between data used to design this infrastructure, and finding hidden patterns.
-I am also interested in understanding how non-linearity (the processes that generate hydrometeorological data are non-linear) affect model calibration and optimisation.
+My research interests include uncertainty quantification in water infrastructure design,and pattern recognition in high dimensional environmental data.
+I am also interested in understanding how inherently non-linear hydrometeorological processes affect model calibration and optimisation.
 ## Collaboration

 I’m looking to collaborate on **open-source projects and research ideas** in: